 Also, incidentally, using a cross-credal ontological view of what I called earlier ‘modern mysticism’ in his own analysis of the phenomenon.

-Although see the recent work of the Brazilian philosopher, Rodrigo Lima, who turns this standard interpretation on its head, one of whose essays is included in the present publication.
+Although, see the recent work of the Brazilian philosopher, Rodrigo Lima, who turns this standard interpretation on its head, one of whose essays is included in the present publication.

 Of the other literature on Wittgenstein and ‘the mystical’ we can mention Sontag’s (2000) study.
 Of the writing on this subject his is the most intriguing, however the book assumes an understanding of what the author means by ‘the mystical’ or ‘the mystic’.
 In so far as Sontag does define his terms he seems, like so many commentators, to be preoccupied with the mystical as an ontological cross-credal entity.
 An approach (which many of the philosophers of religion who tackle the question of Wittgenstein and ‘the mystical’ adopt) which I have not adopted here, the arguments for which can be found in full in (Tyler 2011).
 See also McGuinness (2002), Barrett (1991) and Weeks (1993) for some other alternative approaches.